wso2-extensions/identity-inbound-auth-jwtsso/docs/config.md

 1. Enable JWT SSO on your application.
 Refer to your application's documentation for instruction on enabling JWT SSO for your application.
-2. Get the below configuration details of the application by signing into the admin portal or referring to the documentation of your application.
+2. Get the configuration details of the application by signing into the admin portal or referring to the documentation of your application.
     * Endpoint API
     * API key